 HighlightsInstead of having large galleries that are dominated by items from a permanent collection, MoMA PS1 mostly hosts temporary exhibits on a seasonal schedule throughout the year.
-On average, each rotating or travelling exhibition lasts for approximately six months.
-Most of the installations include three-dimensional items that rather than paintings and other works on flat 2-D planes.
+MoMA PS1 devotes its energy and resources to displaying the most experimental art in the world.
+The Museum actively pursues emerging artists, new genres, and adventurous new work in an effort to support innovation in contemporary art.
+Exhibitions at MoMA PS1 include artists' retrospectives, site-specific installations, and a full schedule of music and performance programming.
 Visitors are encouraged to immerse themselves in the spacial components of the abstract and eclectic art that's on display.
 To truly understand the experimental and unorthodox installations in the galleries, visitors are strongly encouraged to take audio tours and access complimentary digital or printed brochures.

 Education and EntertainmentThe Young Architects Program (YAP) at MoMA PS1 is an annual competition that seeks some of the brightest architects in the United States.
 Participants must create virtual plans that might ultimately be constructed at the actual museum.
 Consisting of diverse experts in the architectural field, a rigorous jury selects a single winner each year.
 The winner's work is then implemented into a temporary installation at the museum's Warm Up music festival.
 Featuring concerts on weekends for several months, this event entertains crowds with electronic, dance and other similar genres.
 The setting for the Warm Up is essentially a large urban garden with a pulsating crowd.